ningweinw/iengage/project-files/case-study/Data and AI/AI Services for Retail Operations.md

     const correctItemId = placeholder.dataset.accept;
     const correctItem = document.getElementById(correctItemId);

-    // Clear any incorrect items in the placeholder if (placeholder.childNodes.length > 0 && placeholder.firstChild.id !== correctItemId) {
+    // If the placeholder contains an incorrect item, move it back to the left column if (placeholder.childNodes.length > 0 && placeholder.firstChild.id !== correctItemId) {
       const currentItem = placeholder.firstChild;
       document.getElementById('left-column').appendChild(currentItem);
+      placeholder.textContent = ''; // Clear incorrect text from placeholder
     }

-    // Place the correct item if it's not already in the placeholder if (!placeholder.contains(correctItem)) {
+    // If the correct item is not already placed, place it if (!placeholder.contains(correctItem)) {
+      placeholder.textContent = ''; // Clear any existing text in the placeholder
       placeholder.appendChild(correctItem);
-      placeholder.textContent = `${correctItem.textContent}`;
     }
   });
 });